bpPrg/Text_Completion/aText/Readme.md

   + Keep first four boxes empty.
   + Press tab for the last box with.

   Note: I have already my snippets for Atom editor.
-So disabled this group for Atom in aText.
+So disable this group for Atom in aText.

   Now whenver we press, tab, the snippet will be auto-completed.
   Voila!